-The School of Psychology & Interdisciplinary Inquiry offers masters and doctoral degrees in Psychology and Human Science through convenient distance learning classes, with periodic in-person conferences, intensives, and classes.
-Many of our hybrid programs are individually-focused, providing you with the flexibility to tailor coursework to your personal and professional interests.
-Our graduate courses facilitate adult knowledge-building through online distance learning classes, personal engagement as members of our learning community, and face-to-face learning in a variety of residential formats.
+The School of Psychology & Interdisciplinary Inquiry offers masters and doctoral degrees in Psychology and Human Science through convenient distance learning courses along with face-to-face learning in a variety of residential formats.

 Faculty mentoring is a distinguishing feature of our approach.
-When you begin your studies, you will be assigned a faculty mentor who assists you in the achievement of your goals, provides a connection to your chosen discipline, connects you with other faculty, and works with your Academic Advisor and Academic Services Coordinator to ensure your academic needs and expectations are fulfilled.
+When you begin your studies, you will be assigned a faculty mentor who assists you in the achievement of your goals, provides a connection to your chosen discipline, connects you with other faculty and students who share your interests, and works with your Academic Advisor and Academic Services Coordinator to ensure your academic needs and expectations are fulfilled.

 Curriculum Learning Goals

 The curriculum learning goals express the School’s mission and vision as overarching tenets that inform the learning objectives of degree programs, Specializations, and courses.
 They guide and support students in aligning their own aspirations and program goals and objectives with Saybrook University’s mission.
 Student learning outcomes for each of the degrees are based on these goals.
 These learning goals support students to become:

 • Extraordinary thinkers who move beyond traditional disciplinary and paradigmatic boundaries

 • Professionals who place their work within an expanded geopolitical, temporal, and socioenvironmental context

 • Persons who experience intra- and interpersonal authenticity and compassion

 Sample our rich selection of courses in either degree program: Psychology or Human Science .
 For more information about our curriculum, you can request information ; one of our counselors will be in touch with you shortly.